 a.s.r. health supplementary attaches great importance to feedback from its customers.
-That is why, in 2022, continuous feedback was asked by means of Net Promotor Score (NPS) on both customer contact (contact measurement) and the handling of complaints (process measurement).
-In 2021 a.s.r. health supplementary implemented an NPS measurement on Whatsapp.
-This was done, because more and more customers use Whatsapp as a communication tool.
+That is why, in 2023, continuous feedback was asked by means of the Net Promotor Score (NPS) on both customer contact (contact measurement) and the handling of complaints (process measurement).
+In 2023, a.s.r. health supplementary measured NPS on Whatsapp, Chat en Telephony

 This gave a.s.r. health supplementary an even better insight into what customers think of its information provision, services, First Time Right service approach and the quality of its customer contact in general.
-The feedback was used to improve processes and train employees. a.s.r. health supplementary also uses the Customer Effort Score (CES) to get an insight into how much effort the customers must deliver, for example when submitting an invoice.
+The feedback was used to improve processes and train employees. a.s.r. health supplementary also uses the Customer Effort Score (CES) to get an insight into how much effort customers must deliver, for example when submitting an invoice.
 The results have given a.s.r. health supplementary input for improvements.
-The NPS-c (contact; telephony and Whatsapp) score remained at the same level +49 (2021: +49).
+In 2023, the NPS-c score was considerably lower than in 2022 (2022: +49; 2023: +35).
+This was due to our enormous growth in the number of new customers, which meant that we were unable to deliver on our services